 Environments and animations are as beautiful as one would expect, rather quickly losing their appeal from time to time when revisiting them more often than you would expect.
 Level designs at times can feel purely designed with a shooter game in mind, while procedural levels feel open, aimless, and only designed with combat in mine, but this works for me, someone looking to dart aimlessly about in combat.
 I didn’t find any reason to find discomfort in what I did whether it was in a setting from Feudal Asia or neon-lit backdrops from a cyberpunk style metropolis.

 No matter how I felt about the environments, the dick jokes, or even the RPG elements, Shadow Warrior 2 is as rewarding as you could imagine at its core.
-It’s a game that offers rather thrilling combat, allowing me to dive in, turn off my brain, and hack apart any threat that game.
+It’s a game that offers rather thrilling combat, allowing me to dive in, turn off my brain, and hack apart any threat that the game puts before me.
 I even find a chance to kick it back with some of my friends, dispatching a few demons, and then heading home for the night.

-Our review is based upon a retail version we were provided by the games publisher.
+Our review is based upon a retail version we were provided by the publisher of the game.
 For information about our ethics policy please click here.